Updated: April 12, 2018

 He straps himself in the harness.
 He puts the oxygen mask in place and re-connects his air hose to his own supply and gasses the crew.
 I would be already very horny by then….
 He lands the plane on the water, trashes around his tight harness.
 Water fills the plane, but his oxygen mask still supplies him with life-giving oxygen.
 And then he starts pushing on the release and pulling on the harness.
 The straps grind over his crotch.
 Largo shows up in his rubber wetsuit.
 By then I would have already a big erection.
 Largo pulls on his air hose and cuts it!
 He is betrayed by the frogman that should have rescued him.
 The way he struggles in his harness at the end, pulling on it forcibly….

 If I would be the pilot in that situation….
 I would… explode in my suit now (if I haven’t before already).
 That scene is so sexy!
-It combines bondage elements (the harness), drowning peril (air hose cut) and a sexy rubber wetsuit (Largo).
+It combines bondage elements (the harness), drowning peril (air hose cut), and a sexy rubber wetsuit (Largo).
 And the surprising element of betrayal from Largo.
-The pilot thinks he will use his knife to cut him free…but instead, he cuts his air hose ….adds even more thrill to it.
+The pilot thinks he will use his knife to cut him free…but instead, he cuts his air hose …. adding even more thrill to it.

 I bought an oxygen mask exactly like Angelos with that RAF soft helmet.
 And I got a harness with a 5 point “release”.